What is this page about?

 Like Memory, your Processor is also shared by all currently running programs.

-We recommend a minimum Processor speed of 2.4 GHz for good performance.
+We recommend a Performance Score of 2000+ for good performance.

 What about “Intel Turbo boost”?

-Intel Turbo Boost will temporarily run your Processor faster than what it is normally intended to, and is done automatically when your laptop detects a need for more processing power.
+Intel Turbo Boost will temporarily run your Processor faster than what it is normally intended to, and is done automatically when your computer detects a need for more processing power.

 The maximum boost speed is, however, limited by a couple of factors: